 Sally Shaywitz, MD Bennett Shaywitz, MD

 p.s.
-If you're not sure what to write, click here to see a sample letter.
+If you're not sure what to say, click here to see a sample letter.

 The Yale Center for Dyslexia & Creativity congratulates Rep. Bill Cassidy for the House Resolution on Dyslexia (H.Res.
 456, 113th Congress), at long last, recognizing that dyslexia is an unexpected difficulty that has profound educational implications.